commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 ### Collection

-#TODO link to sample collection protocol in the DBGI dendron page

-The standard DBGI sampling protocol was followed throughout the collection process.
+The [standard DBGI sampling protocol](https://www.dbgi.org/dendron-dbgi/notes/i6scy8dy7a9appqdqvxas6j/) was followed throughout the collection process.
 Leaf or flower tissues were directly sampled from the target individual.
 Each specimen was placed in a coffee filter paper, inserted into a pre-labelled Falcon tube, and immediately flash-frozen in liquid nitrogen at -196 °C. Samples remained in liquid nitrogen until the end of the field session, after which they were stored at -80 °C pending lyophilization.

 Each Falcon tube was pre-labelled with a unique QR code that links the sample to its associated metadata, selected via the QField application (https://qfield.org).
 For every collected sample, a georeferenced point was recorded on the QField map, accompanied by key identification data including precise location, taxon name, sample ID (matching the QR code), and a set of at least five descriptive photographs: (1) the species identification label, (2) the labelled Falcon tube next to the identification label, (3) a general view of the plant, (4) a close-up of key morphological features, and (5) a photo of the cutting site with the scalpel in place.